rydmike/flex_color_scheme_docs/README.md

 of documentation maintenance, and in order to not pollute the code repository with a large amount of media files.

+## Theme examples

+Here are some theme example made with Flutter FlexColorScheme version 5.

 <table>
   <tr>
     <td>Flutter Dash</td>